FSRS vs SM-2 for Chess: Why FSRS Wins by 20-30%

 How FSRS Works Under the Hood

 After each review, FSRS updates stability (S), difficulty (D), and retrievability (R) for that specific card.
 The next interval is computed so that R drops to your target retention at exactly that time.
 The key difference from SM-2 is that the entire review history informs the next interval, not just the last rating.
+SM-2 uses only the latest rating to pick the next interval; if you blew the card three weeks ago and have nailed it five times since, SM-2 cannot weigh those signals against each other.

 Default FSRS parameters come from the large-scale Anki dataset, so the algorithm performs reasonably from day one.
-With more of your own reviews, the optimizer can be rerun to fit parameters to your specific forgetting curve.
+With more of your own reviews, the optimiser can be rerun to fit parameters to your specific forgetting curve.
 On Anki this happens in the deck settings; on ChessAtlas it is automatic.

 What Changed When Chess Trainers Switched to FSRS